 Before issuing a title insurance policy, title companies check for defects in your title by examining public records including deeds, mortgages, wills, divorce decrees, court judgments, tax records, liens, encumbrances, and maps.
 The title search determines who owns the property, what outstanding debts are against it, and the condition of the title.

 When you compare mortgage quotes and talk with refinance mortgage lenders, they are usually just guessing what the title insurance costs will be and they may get them from a chart provided by an insurer that they work with.
 However, if the property was purchased or refinanced within the last five years, you qualify for what is called a short-term or reissue rate.
 Discounts range from five to 60 percent, depending on your state.

 Your lender may get a reissue rate quote when completing its disclosures or it may not.
 That this rate exists is not widely known among the general public, and if you don't ask, you don't get.
 Industry insiders agree -- there is little incentive for title officers to mention reissue rates because the commission on this discounted policy is much smaller.
-So it's up to you to shop with several companies, ask about reissue rates, and find out exactly what you need to do to qualify for them.
+So it's up to you to compare mortgage refinance companies, ask about reissue rates, and find out exactly what you need to do to qualify for them.